na-na-hi/renget/archive/CHIPOP.md

 	8. Use https://y2u.be/ to shorten youtube links.
 Do not use the shorter version, use the longer version because the shorter version will get your bakes marked as spam.
 	9. Post links to your new thread in the previous one, & again, make it obvious - e.g., "NEW THREAD HERE >>[Thread Number]"
 	10. If you can no longer bake, be sure to announce it as EARLY in the thread as possible - e.g. "NEW BAKER NEEDED", "BAKER IS LEAVING", etc.
+	11. **==To have the comfiest shitposting experience in /chip/, you may have to install (4ChanX) browser extension from https://www.4chan-x.net/==**
-	11. Stay comfy, TKD, and thank you for your service!
+	12. Stay comfy, TKD, and thank you for your service!
 ***
 ## Latest News & Announcements:
 !!! note Attention!